ScryProtocol/ghostTag/README.md

 # GhostTag
 GhostTag is an npm package for tagging, streaming and filtering Ethereum blockchain transactions that contain specific tags.
-It includes classes to facilitate tagging transactions and parsing tagged data.
+It includes classes to facilitate tagging transactions and parsing tagged data easily.
+GhostTags attach data directly to the txs data onchain without affecting the contract and so can be done for any contract/tx on the fly even if already deployed.
+GhostTags can attach a simple tag aswell as key vals.

+The node is able to watch for any tag or key for any EVM.
 <p align="center">
   <img src="./ghostTag.png" alt="GhostTag">
 </p>